Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 [^1]: The Docker Engine installation tutorial from the official Docker documentation includes the installation of Docker Compose.

-[^2]: NGINX (or Apache) is recommended to use the EML AdminTool in production.
+[^2]: NGINX (or Apache) is recommended to use EML AdminTool in production.
 It allows you to use a domain name and an SSL certificate.
-If you don't use NGINX (or Apache), you can use the EML AdminTool with the IP address of your VPS.
-However, it is not recommended to use the EML AdminTool without a domain name and an SSL certificate.
+If you don't use NGINX (or Apache), you can use EML AdminTool with the IP address of your VPS.
+However, it is not recommended to use EML AdminTool without a domain name and an SSL certificate.

 [^3]: On desktop (Windows, macOS and Linux), you can use Docker Desktop, which includes Docker and Docker Compose.
 On a server (Linux), you should install Docker and Docker Compose separately.